MIFisheriesScience/MIFisheriesScience.github.io/_posts/2017-3-10-firstpost.md

 ---
 layout: post
-title: Testing
+title: Welcome to the program website
 date:   2017-03-10 16:16:01 -0600
-categories: test
+categories: introduction
 ---

-Trying out a post.
+We'll post updates ont his page as we go.